 A rules system that is Free to modify and distribute can be tailored for use by a group to match their own playing styles.
-Gamers do this anyway, but YAGS is designed to make this easy.
-You can make changes to the rules and print your own copy - no more need for scribbled notes in the margins.
+Gamers do this anyway, but Yags is designed to make this easy.
+If you disagree with the stats for a particular weapon, or how a skill works, you can modify the original document and print your own version of the rules - no more need for scribbled notes in rule books, or pages of extra sheets noting the changes and hoping everybody remembers what has been changed.